Measuring the Migdal effect in semiconductors for dark matter detection

-Due to logistical challenges associated with having a sufficiently high-activity gamma source to produce a high flux of neutrons from a phononeutron source, we will focus the rest of the paper on the D-D generator option, as is employed by NEXUS.
+Because of logistical challenges associated with having a sufficiently high-activity gamma source to produce a high flux of neutrons from a photoneutron source, we will focus the rest of the Letter on using a D-D neutron generator, as is employed by NEXUS.
 A D-D generator leverages fusion reactions to generate isotropic 2.5~MeV neutrons without any primary gamma backgrounds~\cite{ddgenerator} (although secondary gammas will be produced by neutrons interacting in surrounding shielding materials).
 Using clever application of ``filters," it is possible to prune, or even adjust, the beam energy spectrum by exploiting anti-resonances in the neutron scattering cross section~\cite{BARBEAU2007385}.
-Filters have the added advantage of removing unwanted gamma backgrounds and any x-rays produced by the generator, which can be shielded by even a small amount of material.
+Filters have the added advantage of removing unwanted secondary gamma backgrounds from neutron interactions in the shield materials and any primary x-rays produced by the generator, which can be shielded by even a small amount of material.
 Of note, prominent anti-resonances in iron and scandium can be used to select 24~keV~\cite{FeFilter} and 2~keV~\cite{ScFilter} neutrons, respectively.
-The primary downside of using filters to select an optimal beam energy is a substantial reduction in neutron flux, thus requiring longer exposures, hotter sources, and lower ambient backgrounds.
-Another option for reducing the neutron energy is to employ neutron reflectors~\cite{Verbus:2016sgw}, but this would require more substantial modification to the the NEXUS setup, and so is not the focus of this study.
+A downside of using filters to select an optimal beam energy is a substantial reduction in neutron flux, thus requiring longer exposures, hotter sources, and lower ambient backgrounds.
+Another option for reducing the neutron energy is to employ neutron reflectors~\cite{Verbus:2016sgw}, but this would require more substantial modification to the NEXUS setup, and so is not the focus of this study.
 Lower-energy neutron beams also mandate progress in low-energy neutron backing detectors, which is an active area of study~\cite{Biekert:2022qtk} but outside the scope of this Letter.